 In August 2016, we entered into the Promissory Note with Tang Capital Partners, LP ("TCP") whereby TCP agreed to lend us up to \$100.0 million.
-The Promissory Note has a two-year term and bears interest at a rate of 8% per annum.
+The Promissory Note had a two-year term and bore interest at a rate of 8% per annum.
 The first close of \$50.0 million occurred on August 5, 2016.
 The second close of an additional \$50.0 million was not drawn and has expired.
-There are no fees, no warrants and no equity conversion features associated with this transaction.
-The Promissory Note is secured by a second-priority lien on substantially all of our assets.
+There were no fees, no warrants and no equity conversion features associated with this transaction.
+The Promissory Note was secured by a second-priority lien on substantially all of our assets.
 TCP is controlled by Tang Capital Management ("TCM").
 The manager of TCM is Kevin C. Tang, who serves as the Chairman of our Board of Directors.
 The terms of the Promissory Note were determined by our independent directors to be no less favorable than terms that would be obtained in an arm's length financing transaction.
-As of June 30, 2018, the outstanding principal amount of the Promissory Note was \$25.0 million.
-In August 2018, we paid our remaining obligation under the Promissory Note, which includes \$25.0 million in outstanding principal and \$0.2 million in accrued interest.
+In August 2018, we paid the remaining obligation under the Promissory Note, which included \$25.0 million of outstanding principal and \$0.2 million of accrued interest.